 If the doors are aged and worn, you might want to consider spending on some new doors.
 You don’t have to overhaul your cabinetry entirely, so long as the frame is still in good shape.
 Contact a woodworking company to see how new doors can be crafted for your existing frame.

 Another way to revitalize your cabinets is to add crown moulding.
 The trim at the top of your cabinets will create an integrated look with the rest of the kitchen or bathroom.
 To help simplify the process, consider mounting the moulding on a hardwood frame that will sit above the cabinets.

 Change how your cabinets are used

 Typically cabinets are used to store items away from plain sight.
 But what if you wanted to tweak your existing cabinets to store things differently.
 A plate rack is a unique way to store your dishes.
 All you need to do is remove the doors from a few cabinet spaces and install vertical strips of wood at the front of each space.
 Then slide your plates in between the strips to keep them in place.
 Your cabinetry will be a source of visual interest, and you could potentially free up some storage space in the remaining closed off cabinets.

 Keep in mind that you can also spruce up your cabinets by changing things up inside them.
 For instance, you can install a pull-out shelf in one of your base cabinets.
 That shelf will slide out to give you easier access to the items you keep at the back of the cabinet.

-Trends Kitchen Cabinet and Woodworking specialize in all your cabinet refacing/refreshing, and cabinet making needs.
+Trends Wood Finishing specializes in all your cabinet refacing/refreshing, and cabinet making needs.
+Located in Oakville, Ontario, we service Oakville, and the surrounding areas like Mississauga, Burlington and Milton.
 For any further information, contact us and our team of professionals will be ready to help.
 We look forward to hearing from you!